microsoft/devsquad-dataops/quickstart/README.md

     ./quickstart/scripts/cloud-setup/Replace-TemplateArgs.ps1
     ```

-    > **Don't use the default parameters from the table below!** You will need to use your own Azure DevOps organization name, Azure DevOps project name and Azure subscription ID.
-The alias can be any randomized alphanumerical string with **less than 8 characters**.
+    > **Don't use the default parameters from the table below!** You will need to use your own Azure DevOps organization name, Azure DevOps project name and Azure subscription ID.**

     |Argument|Description|Example|
     |-----|-----------|-------|